-EIA Reference EM&A Manual Environmental Protection Measures Location/Timing Implementation Agent Relevant Standard or Requirement Imp Implementation Stages Status Reference collection scheme by the Contractor should be advocated.
-Waste separation facilities for paper, aluminium cans, plastic bottles, etc should be D С О 12.6 Section 8 provided on-site.
-EM&A of waste handling, storage, transportation, disposal procedures and documentation through the site audit programme shall be undertaken.
-All areas / throughout construction period Contractor EM&A Manual Y ✓ CULTURAL H ERITAGE 11.8 Section 9 EM&A in the form of audit of the mitigation measures All areas / throughout construction period Highways Department EIAO-TM Y n/a
+EIA Reference EM&A Manual Environmental Protection Measures , 0 1 Relevant Standard or Requirement Implementation Stages Status Reference D С О paper if such volume is sufficiently large to warrant collection.
+Participation in a local collection scheme by the Contractor should be advocated.
+Waste separation facilities for paper, aluminium cans, plastic bottles, etc should be provided on-site. throughout construction period 12.6 Section 8 EM&A of waste handling, storage, transportation, disposal procedures and documentation through the site audit programme shall be undertaken.
+All areas / throughout construction period Contractor EM&A Manual Y ✓ Cultural H IERITAGE • 11.8 Section 9 EM&A in the form of audit of the mitigation measures All areas / throughout construction period Highways Department EIAO-TM Y n/a